 PageGroup changes lives for people through creating opportunity to reach potential.

 If you have any questions, we’re here to help.

 The competition for the job market is heating up and as the fight for top talent gets more intense, so has the focus on two of the most important words that can set businesses apart from the rest: Candidate experience.

-Now that information – both positive and negative – about companies is more readily available, and that candidates are less restricted by geography, the increasingly competitive job market has meant that every aspect of the hiring process matters now more than ever.
+Now that information – positive and negative – about companies are more readily available, and that candidates are less restricted by geography, the increasingly competitive job market has meant that every aspect of the hiring process matters now more than ever.